 Sailing looks so easy in the movies.
 The sun is always shining, the crew are in shorts and the weather is beautiful.
 Back in the real world however, a little more preparation and planning needs to go into your time on the water if you’re to have a fun, sail safe.
 If you just finished learning to sail then here are a few tips which we hope will make your day amazing.

-Pick a day with good weather for boating Try to avoid sailing in heavy seas One thing you’ll realise pretty quickly when you learn boating is that the marine weather can make the difference between an awesome day sailing, and an awful experience.
+Pick a day with good weather for boating Try to avoid sailing in heavy seas One thing you’ll realise pretty quickly when you learn boating is that marine weather can make the difference between an awesome day sailing, and an awful experience.
 Sure you’ll need to learn how to cope in all types of weather conditions, but it’s best to work up to it.

 The wind is what springs to mind first, but depending on where you’re sailing, the sea state (basically how big the waves are) is a very important factor too.
 Marine weather forecasts generally get more accurate the closer to the day you get, for better and sometimes also for worse.
 Once you’ve got a date in mind, start to check the sailing weather forecasts about five days out, and keep checking daily until the day arrives.
 If it’s still looking promising on your date of departure, check the hour by hour forecast and see what your local marina has to say too.